 Information for Prospective Students and Collaborators

-I welcome new collaborations and have several research projects suitable for highly motivated Ph.D. students.
-If you are a current Ph.D. student at USC and interested in working with me, feel free to reach out via email.
+I welcome new collaborations and have several research projects that may be of interest to highly motivated Ph.D. students.
+If you are a current Ph.D. student at USC and would like to work with me, feel free to reach out by email.

-If you are not yet enrolled at USC but are considering applying to our Ph.D. program, please consult the DSO Ph.D. program information page.
-All applications are submitted through the department’s standard admissions process described on that page.
+If you are not yet at USC but are considering applying to one of our Ph.D. programs, please visit the DSO Ph.D. program information page or the CS Ph.D. program information page.
+All applications are submitted through the departments’ standard admissions processes described on those pages.